JVacation/JVacationSmartMirror/README.md

 ###### Installing the Software ######

-Extract the project to the Desktop.
+1) Extract the project to the Desktop.

-Open a Terminal and type: CD Desktop/JVacationSmartMirror-master/
+2) Open a Terminal and type: CD Desktop/JVacationSmartMirror-master/

-sudo apt-get install cmake
+3) sudo apt-get install cmake

-pip3 install -r requirements.txt

-This step can take a while so go make a brew and come back.
+4) pip3 install -r requirements.txt // This step can take a while so go make a brew and come back.

-Once completed type: cd webserver
+5) Once completed type: cd webserver

-Run:

-sudo apt-get update
+6) sudo apt-get update

-sudo apt install nodejs
+7)sudo apt install nodejs

-sudo apt install npm
+8) sudo apt install npm

-Followed by:

-sudo npm install socket.io --save
+9) sudo npm install socket.io --save

 Well done it should now be installed.

-CD back to the main directory (JVacatonSmartMirror-master) and to launch the mirror run: python3 mirror.py
+10 ) CD back to the main directory (JVacatonSmartMirror-master) and to launch the mirror run:

+11) python3 mirror.py

 If it comes up with can't open camera by index it means a camera is not detected.
 Please follow the Virtualbox extension guide above.